What is SaaS Monitoring

 Pingdom will assess the availability and response time of websites, which includes the load times for elements in a page.
 These elements can be hosted on different cloud servers and provided as SaaS packages and so recording the response times of those components provides SaaS monitoring as well.

 It is very common for websites to be hosted on cache servers in strategic locations around the world through a content delivery network.
 This means that people in different countries really access different copies of a site.
-Therefore, if a faraway cache server goes down, the managers of the website would not realize it because their own tests launched from their own premises would still show that the site is available even though millions of people elsewhere no longer have access.
+Therefore, if a faraway cache server goes down, the managers of the website would not realize it as their own tests launched from their own premises would still show that the site is available, even though millions of people elsewhere no longer have access.

 Who is it recommended for?

 Any company that runs a website will need to check on its availability.
-Sites that are hosted or that deploy services, such as caching and optimization need to ensure that the providers of those services are fulfilling their service level obligations.
+Sites that are hosted, or that deploy services such as caching and optimization need to ensure that the providers of those services are fulfilling their service level obligations.
 The price of this service makes it affordable for all sizes of businesses.

 Pros: